 Justin was picked up as a stray by animal control.
-He is unfortunately heartworm positive, and will not be ready for adoption until sometime in October, after he finishes treatment.
-He is just settling into his foster home now, and we will know more about him soon.
+He is unfortunately heartworm positive, and also has an injury to his rear leg that we will have evaluated by an orthopedic specialist.
+Justin will not be ready for adoption until sometime in October/November.

 Justin knows the come command and we’re working on sit, stay, and off.
 He would like to join his foster parents on the couch or the bed but his foster parents aren’t encouraging the behavior.
 However, sometimes his requests to cuddle are hard to resist.
 Justin gets along well with the 2 dogs that are in his foster home.
 All of the dogs eat their meals in the kitchen and he has shown no signs of food aggression and politely allows the other dogs to finish their meals before meandering over to lick their bowls.

 He doesn’t show any interest in toys with the exception of a bone that he chewed on once.
 Justin would like to have a few squirrels for toys.
 He is quite fond of them when he goes for walks and is determined to catch one (or two) and bring them home.
 Justin is great on the leash and walks well with the other dogs.
 He is house trained and is left alone in the house when his foster parents are away.
 Justin is curious and clever.
 He did manage to figure out how to open the garbage can so his foster parents have added a locking device to prevent this.
 Justin is great when it comes to letting his foster mom bathe him and clean his ears.
 He also takes his medication easily when simply added into his food.